LahariBoni/RTA---Road-Accident-Severity/README.md

   -at office areas

 Roads are:

-two way lanes that are divided with broken-lines Tangent road with flat terrain
+  -two way lanes that are divided with broken-lines

-Y-shaped
+  -Tangent road with flat terrain

+  -Y-shaped

-Asphalt surfaced and Dry
+  -Asphalt surfaced and Dry

 Vehicles are majorly heading straight

-Weather conditions are normal and also most of the accidents took place in day light Majority of the casualities involved are single and are drivers with normal fitness Most of the casualities are :
+Weather conditions are normal and also most of the accidents took place in day light

-Male
+Majority of the casualities involved are single and are drivers with normal fitness

+Most of the casualities are :

+  -Male

-Aged between 18-30
+  -Aged between 18-30

-Drivers or Riders
+  -Drivers or Riders

 Fatal injured accidents are relatively less and majority of the accidents caused slight injury.

 Majority of the accidents took place cause of improper distancing between the vehicles.